Goobergreve09/Palindrome-Checker/README.md

 ## Description

-A project on FreeCodeCamp and one of the five projects needed for the certification in Javascript Algorithms and Data Structures.
+A project on FreeCodeCamp and one of the five projects needed for the certification in <i>Javascript Algorithms and Data Structures<i>.
 This application is a simple palindrome checker.
 A user can test if a word or phrase is a palindrome by typing it into the input, and clicking the check box.
 The results will be shown below.

 ![palindrome](https://github.com/user-attachments/assets/c0f0d1d3-ac19-47b2-b172-70ab72574780)

+To test out the palindrone checker click [here](https://goobergreve09.github.io/Palindrome-Checker/)!

 ## Table of Contents